Rationality problem for algebraic tori: Krull-Schmidt theorem fails for dimension

 {\rm (ii)} $\Rightarrow$ {\rm (i)}.
 Assume that $G$ is not a $p$-group and $H\leq G$ is of order $p^lq^m$ where $p$ and $q$ are different primes and $l,m\geq 1$.
 Let $Sy_p(H)$ be a $p$-Sylow subgroup of $H$.
 Then by \cite[Section 1]{Dre70} there exists $G$-lattice $M$ such that $\bZ[H/Sy_p(H)]\oplus\bZ[H/Sy_q(H)]\simeq M\oplus\bZ$.
 By taking the tensor product $\bZ[G]\otimes_{\bZ[H]}$ of both sides, we get $\bZ[G/Sy_p(H)]\oplus\bZ[G/Sy_q(H)]\simeq \bZ[G]\otimes_{\bZ[H]} M\oplus\bZ[G/H]$ as $G$-lattices.
 This contradicts that the generalized Krull-Schmidt theorem holds. \end{proof}

 A $G$-set is a finite set with left $G$-action.
 The disjoint union $X\coprod X^\prime$ of $G$-sets $X$ and $X^\prime$ is also $G$-set.
 Two $G$-sets are isomorphic if there exists a bijection between them which preserves the action of $G$.
 A $G$-set $X$ may be written uniquely up to isomorphism as $X\simeq \coprod_{H} a_H(X)G/H$ where $H$ runs through a set of representatives of conjugacy classes of subgroups of $G$ (see \cite[Chapter 11]{CR87}, \cite[Chapter 5]{Ben91}, \cite{GW93}, \cite{Bou00} for related materials, e.g. Burnside ring).
 For $G$-sets $X$ and $X^\prime$, the direct sum of permutation $G$-lattices $\bZ[X]$ and $\bZ[X^\prime]$ is also permutation: $\bZ[X]\oplus \bZ[X^\prime]\simeq \bZ[X\coprod X^\prime]$.
-A finite group $G$ is called cyclic mod $p$ (or $p$-hypoelementary) if the quotient group $G/O_p(G)$ is cyclic where $O_p(G)$ is the largest normal $p$-subgroup of $G$.
+A finite group $G$ is called {\it cyclic mod $p$} (or {\it $p$-hypoelementary}) if the quotient group $G/O_p(G)$ is cyclic where $O_p(G)$ is the largest normal $p$-subgroup of $G$.

 \begin{theorem}[{Dress \cite[Proposition 9.6]{Dre73}}] Let $G$ be a finite group.
-The following conditions are equivalent:\\ {\rm (i)} $G$ is cyclic mod $p$ for some $p$;\\ {\rm (ii)} for any two $G$-sets $S$, $T$, $\bZ[S]\simeq \bZ[T]$ if and only if $S\simeq T$.\\ In particular, the Krull-Schmidt theorem holds for permutation $G$-lattices if and only if $G$ is cyclic mod $p$ for some $p$. \end{theorem} Using the algorithms in Sections \ref{seAlg} and \ref{seFC}, we will show the following proposition by constructing explict isomorphism in Section \ref{seFC} (see Example \ref{exKSfailD6}).
-We remark that the dihedral group $D_6$ of order $12$ is the smallest group which is not cyclic mod $p$ for any $p$. \begin{proposition-nn}[Proposition \ref{propKSfailD6}] Let $D_6$ be the dihedral group of order $12$ and $\{1\}$, $C_2^{(1)}$, $C_2^{(2)}$, $C_2^{(3)}$, $C_3$, $C_2^2$, $C_6$, $S_3^{(1)}$, $S_3^{(2)}$ and $D_6$ be the conjugacy classes of subgroups of $D_6$.
+The following conditions are equivalent:\\ {\rm (i)} $G$ is cyclic mod $p$ for some $p$;\\ {\rm (ii)} for any two $G$-sets $S$, $T$, $\bZ[S]\simeq \bZ[T]$ if and only if $S\simeq T$.\\ In particular, the Krull-Schmidt theorem holds for permutation $G$-lattices if and only if $G$ is cyclic mod $p$ for some $p$. \end{theorem} Using the algorithms in Sections \ref{seAlg} and \ref{seFC}, we will show the following proposition by constructing explicit isomorphism in Section \ref{seFC} (see Example \ref{exKSfailD6}).
+We remark that the dihedral group $D_6$ of order $12$ is the smallest group which is not cyclic mod $p$ for any $p$. \begin{proposition-nn}[The Krull-Schmidt theorem fails for permutation $D_6$-lattices, see Proposition \ref{propKSfailD6}] Let $D_6$ be the dihedral group of order $12$ and $\{1\}$, $C_2^{(1)}$, $C_2^{(2)}$, $C_2^{(3)}$, $C_3$, $C_2^2$, $C_6$, $S_3^{(1)}$, $S_3^{(2)}$ and $D_6$ be the conjugacy classes of subgroups of $D_6$.
 Then the following isomorphism of permutation $D_6$-lattices holds:

 \end{proposition-nn}